afterroe_logo_rgb

 Are there legal protections for babies born alive following a botched abortion in my state?

-A person may not use, transfer, distribute, or give a way a live human fetus or any product of conception considered live born for any form of experimentation.
+A person may not use, transfer, distribute, or give away a live human fetus or any product of conception considered live born for any form of experimentation.
 Violating this is a Class C crime.
 22 M.R.S.A. §1593(1).

 Safety & Health of Women